opensearch-project/opensearch-plugins/BUILDING.md

 * `opensearch.pluginzip` is java based code published into build-tools.
 * The maven coordinates groupID is fixed as `org.openserach.plugin`, `version` and `artifcatID` will be inferred from gradle project properties.
-* User can also pass custom POM extensions, that will add desired properties to maven POM file generated during runtime.
+* User can also pass custom POM extensions, that will add desired properties to Apache Maven POM file generated during runtime.
-* Once the plugin is added to the `build.gradle` as `apply plugin: 'opensearch.pluginzip'`, this will add a new custom publish task `publishPluginZipPublicationToZipStagingRepository`, the purpose of this task is to publish the zip distribution to the maven local (file system).
+* Once the plugin is added to the `build.gradle` as `apply plugin: 'opensearch.pluginzip'`, this will add a new custom publish task `publishPluginZipPublicationToZipStagingRepository`, the purpose of this task is to publish the ZIP distribution to the Apache Maven local repository (file system).
-* The maven local artifacts will then be published to maven central/nexus using [CI workflows](https://github.com/opensearch-project/opensearch-build/tree/main/jenkins).
+* The Apache Maven local artifacts could then be published to Apache Maven central/nexus using [CI workflows](https://github.com/opensearch-project/opensearch-build/tree/main/jenkins).
-* The plugin will not add generated jars by tasks `sourcesJar` and `javadocJar`, this is done in purpose to exclude `jars` for `zip` publications.
+* The plugin will not publish generated JARs (`sourcesJar`, `javadocJar`), this is done on purpose to separate `jars` and `zip` publications.

 #### Plugin Usage